This watermelon slush with only 3 ingredients is deliciously sweet, refreshing, and cooling with hot days.

 - When you prepared the slush and it's not yet fully frozen, serve it.
 If you don't right away you get a watermelon sorbet (also very delicious).
 The sorbet can be stored for up to 1 month in the freezer.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
-I love it when you make one of my recipes and I’m looking forward to seeing it.
+I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
-Don't forget to save my recipes on Pinterest so you can find them easily next time.
-See you soon!
+And don't forget to save the recipes on Pinterest so you can easily find them next time!

 Ingredients

-- 1 watermelon seedless
+- 1 watermelon, seedless

 - 2 tablespoons sugar